MrKaszeba19/PapajLang/README.md

 - If you want to include some input parameters, then provide them after the FILENAME delimited by space, e.g. `rpn run FILENAME param1 param2 param3`.
 All these params are treated as PS strings.
 For example `rpn run script.ppsc 2 3 4` executes *script.ppsc* with input parameters of `2 3 4` being strings wrapped into the array called `Params`.
 - If you want to run a REPL of PapajScript, then execute `rpn repl`.
 - If you want to load all pre-built packages on application start, then use flag `-L` or `--load-all`, e.g. `rpn do '2 PI * sin' -L` or `rpn repl --load-all`
-- If you want to pause the application after script execution in order to exit manually, then use flag `-P` or `--pause`, e.g. `rpn do '2 2 +' -P` or `rpn script.ppsc --pause`
+- If you want to pause the application after script execution in order to exit manually, then use flag `-P` or `--pause`, e.g. `rpn do '2 2 +' -P` or `rpn script.ppsc --pause`.
+- If you need app version, you can type `rpn version`, `rpn -v` or `rpn --version`.

 ### GUI Application
 - Open an app executable.